llmrb/llm/README.md

 #### Functions

-The OpenAI and Ollama providers support a powerful feature known as tool calling, and although it is a little complex to understand at first, it can be powerful for building agents.
+The OpenAI, Gemini and Ollama providers support a powerful feature known as tool calling, and although it is a little complex to understand at first, it can be powerful for building agents.
 The following example demonstrates how we can define a local function (which happens to be a tool), and OpenAI can